codedthinking/eventstudy/README.md

 **generate** (optional) | Name of the frame to store the coefficients and their confidence interval.

 # Background
 `xthdidregress` returns ATET between `t` and `t-1` whenever `t` is before the treatment.
 That is, pretrends are reported as first differences, whereas actual treatment effects are reported as difference relative to the period before treatment.
+This can lead to misleading event study plots.
+The `eventstudy` command transforms the coefficients into a correct event study relative to a baseline.

 # Remarks
 The command can only be run after `xthdidregress`.

-The command also returns, as part of `r()`, the coefficients and standard errors.
-See `return list` after running the command.
+The command also returns, as part of `e()`, the coefficients and standard errors.
+See `ereturn list` after running the command.
+Typical post-estimation commands can be used, such as `outreg2` or `estout`.

 If the `generate` option is used, the returned frame contains the following variables:
 - `time`: the time period relative to the baseline